-of the large Rêne (Rhine) estuary.
-The place where Frya gave her Tex (laws), before ascending to the heavens (2194 BC), is marked here with a jol wheel.
+of the Rêne (Rhine) estuary.
+The holy place where Frya gave the people her Tex (laws) before she ascended to the heavens (2194 BC) is marked by a jol wheel, spinning sunwise.

-settlement.
-The lands of the Kâd-hêmar extended west and south across Gaul.
-The Frisians also had colonies in Skênland (southern Sweden), Brittanja (Britain) – the land of the exiles – and Kadik (Cádiz), with many others on the coasts of the Mediterranean.
+The ten Frisian folks, and their approximate regions of settlement.
+The Kâd-hêmar extended west and south in Gaul.
+Frisians also inhabited Atland³(Doggerland), Skênland (Southern Sweden), Brittanja (Britain) – the land of the exiles – and Kadik (Cádiz), as well as many other colonies in the Mediterranean.